XuanDoVu1996/Python_App/ReadMe.md

 The second section of the web application offers users personalized recommendations for the top five products, leveraging their past purchase history and review data.
 The personalized recommendations are chosen based on the model 3.
-The model uses KNN-Basic algorithm which predicts user’s preferences with highest accuracy, making it our top-performing model among others.
+The model uses KNN-Basic algorithm which predicts user’s preferences with highest accuracy, making it the top-performing model among others.

 <img src="images/recommender 3.jpg" alt="recommender 3" width="1200"/>